willnearn/job_scheduling/README.md

 - Feature: Allow workers to specify days that they want off
 - Feature: Allow workers to specify that they want to have a different number of days off
 - Feature: Allow workers to specify that they want to be off together on certain days (TBD-- may be too complex)
-- Output decisions onto a schedule in e.g. in a .csv
 - Take in data more smoothly
 - Feature: allow workers to trade off which days they're working